aliakh/demo-java-reflection/article2.md

 ## Special classes

 Sometimes reflection reveals constructs that are not explicitly declared in the source code.
 Some of these are _implicit_ constructs whose presence is mandated by the Java Language Specification (for example, default no-argument constructors).
-Others are _synthetic_ constructs that are neither explicitly nor implicitly declared in the source code but introduced by the Java compiler (for example, bridge methods).
+Others are _synthetic_ constructs that are neither explicitly nor implicitly declared in the source code but generated by the Java compiler (for example, bridge methods).
 This is because some features of the Java platform are implemented in the overlying Java language layer to make the underlying Java VM layer more simple and versatile.
 Examples of such features include (but are not limited to) nested classes and interfaces, record classes, and enum classes.

 ### Nested classes and interfaces

 Nested classes are classes declared within the body of another class or interface declaration.
 Nested classes may be static or non-static member classes, local classes, or anonymous classes.
-Some kinds of nested classes, that are not explicitly or implicitly _static_, and therefore can refer to instances of the enclosing classes, are inner classes.
+Some kinds of nested classes that are not explicitly or implicitly _static_ (and therefore can refer to instances of the enclosing classes) are inner classes.

 ##### Code examples